cdevaneprugh/global-kinematics/README.md

 $$ \rho = 1.225 e^{-height/8500} $$

-Where   $1.225$ is the atmospheric density of the atmosphere, and $8500 m$ is the scale height of the atmosphere.
+Where   $1.225$ is the atmospheric density at sea level, and $8500 m$ is the scale height of the atmosphere.